-How a couple that met in college built a Rs 7 crore turnover robotics venture starting the business as students
+How this couple built a Rs 7 crore turnover venture starting up with prize money won in college competitions

 Vol 10 | Issue 40